Probabilities of incidence between lines and a plane curve over finite fields: Preliminaries

 \end{theorem} By writing $O_M(|\F|^{-\frac{1}{2}})$ we mean that there exists a nonnegative constant~$\delta_M$ depending on~$M$, but not on~$V$, such that

 Using an inclusion-exclusion argument, one obtains by induction on the dimension: \begin{corollary} Let $V$ be a variety over a finite field $\F$ of complexity at most~$M$.
 Then

-where $c$ is the number of irreducible components of~$V(\overline{\F})$. \end{corollary}
+where $c$ is the number of irreducible components of~$V$ that are absolutely irreducible. \end{corollary}

-All the considerations and results we stated so far hold also for projective varieties defined over finite fields.
-By a \emph{projective variety} defined over a field~$\F$ we mean the set of common zeros in the projective space~$\p^n(\F)$ of finitely many \emph{homogeneous} polynomials $P_1, \dotsc, P_r \in \F[x_0, \dotsc, x_n]$.
+All the considerations and results we stated so far hold also for projective varieties over finite fields.
+By a \emph{projective variety} over a field~$\F$ we mean a variety in the projective space~$\p^n_{\F}$ given by finitely many \emph{homogeneous} polynomials $P_1, \dotsc, P_r \in \F[x_0, \dotsc, x_n]$.
 From now on, all the varieties we consider are projective, or are open subsets of projective varieties.